Buy John's new book:

 and the whistle that came inside the box

 The long distance telephone network was, and still is, a pretty marvelous piece of technology.
 And technology was much simpler, and much more expensive in days gone by!
 The Bell system had to control the network, and let various parts of it know what to do.
 To do this, they used sets of tones, which could be carried over the network itself, since the network was optimized to transmist sounds down the wires.
 After all, your voice, in it's elemental form, is simply sounds to the telephone network.

 When you picked up your telephone handset and dialed with Touch Tones®, your telephone dial produced a certain set of frequencies.
 If, however, you asked a Telephone Company operator to place the call for you, her touch tone pad put out a second set of frequencies, which directly controlled the Bell System's "Long Lines" network!
-John Draper, the infamous Cap'n Crunch, and others found these frequencies just at a time when electronic parts were getting cheaper to produce, and the technology to generate the Operators Frequencies became relatively cheap.
+John Draper, the infamous Captain Crunch (The cereal's trademark is why he only spells it out), and others found these frequencies just at a time when electronic parts were getting cheaper to produce, and the technology to generate the Operators Frequencies became relatively cheap.

 To make a long story short, the Blue Box generates the Operators frequencies, known as MF (Multi-Frequency) tones.
 The legend has it that the first electronic device that telephone company investigators found that duplicated the Operator's MF tones was actually colored blue, hense the name stuck on any such device.
 But to use a Blue Box, you first had to "sieze" a trunk.